| SOME CARDIFF HISTORY

 :n.,1. a group of people who reside in a specific locality, share government and often have a common

 cultural and historic heritage.
+See our community blog for more history.

 Cardiff-by-the-Sea historical research reveals that the Mackinnon family headed west in